chrisenitan/cst/readme.md

 # custom site tweaks

 Started working on this after so many procrastinations....
 Was able to boiler plate some youtube sample from Tone.

-- Idea is to grow over the years, many scripts that alter the default behavior of some sites to something more preferable.
-Since most sites these days just spam/abuse us with content.
+- Just really getting sick of some websites and they way the spam or organize their content.
+So this project will house a number of scripts embedded via a chrome extension, to change the behavior of those sites.
+  - extension is not published, not intending to but can be loaded locally